Stefan Simchowitz

-Stefan Simchowitz (born in Johannesburg, South Africa on October 8, 1970) is a Los Angeles based art collector, art curator, and art advisor.
+Stefan Simchowitz (born October 8, 1970) is a Los Angeles-based art collector, art curator, and art advisor.
 He is a vocal proponent of social media as a legitimate way of discovering, distributing, and popularizing the fine arts, primarily using Facebook and Instagram as platforms for self-promotion, discovering new artists, and endorsing those he already manages.

 Early life and education

-Simchowitz is Jewish, spent his early years in South Africa, but otherwise lived a mobile childhood.
+Simchowitz spent his early years in South Africa, but otherwise lived a mobile childhood.
 He graduated from Stanford University with a bachelor's degree in economics, finishing the program in three years.
 Shortly after, he attended the American Film Institute in Los Angeles.
 Simchowitz would go on to produce and assistant produce fifteen films.

 Career

 Simchowitz believes that conversations on social media hold a degree of influence over the artworld comparable to other canonical forums for artistic discussion and legitimization, including art reviews written by critics for key publications.
 Supporters see his method as concerned with diversifying the number of systems which recognize and produce credible artists.
 A number of them, including, but not limited to Sterling Ruby, Oscar Murillo, Paa Joe, Lucien Smith, Petra Cortright, Zachary Armstrong, Kour Pour, Jon Rafman, and Marc Horowitz have all been advised by Stefan Simchowitz.
 In November 2015, he was ranked No. 95 in Art Review Magazine's POWER 100, a list of 2015's "most influential people in the contemporary artworld."

 Stefan Simchowitz engages in a hybrid practice that includes art dealing, art advising and art collecting.
 He believes that "the alchemy of art is that it’s not just the artist who produces the work but the spectator and the audience that essentially refines the art in its raw state into a refined product."
 As such, once he discovers a young, talented, generally unknown artist with whom to work, he sets about generating a market for them and their work, building demand, which eventually drives up prices.
 This part of his practice functions not unlike that of an art gallery.
 In the meantime, Simchowitz provides a patron-like role for the artist, providing them with the finances needed to live, maintain a full-time studio and produce work.
 He believes that the artist must be committed to their creative work on a full-time basis and that financial hardship, as well as the need to make ends meet, can be detrimental to the challenge of making good art.
 However, in exchange for footing the bill, Simchowitz buys any new work at a discount.